grscheller/scheller-linux-archive/CONTRIBUTING.md

 # Contributing

-This GitHub repo helps me organize, prioritize, and stay up to speed on a variety of software development and system administration topics.
+This GitHub repository helps me stay organized and up-to-speed on a variety of software development and system administration topics.
+Currently, it is targeted toward desktop Arch Linux laptops and workstations.
-It is primarily focused on Linux and other POSIX like environments.

-I use this repo to maintain my less mature personal software development projects.
-As such, this repo has many loose threads.
-As subtopics mature, I will spin them off to their own repos.

-I make the archive available to others as a public service.
-If you wish to point out an error or suggest an improvement, please drop me an e-mail at geoffrey@scheller.com.
-That said, you are still welcome to use any supported means GitHub provides (Issues, Pull Requests, etc.) to provide me feedback.
+If you wish to suggest any improvements, or point out any errors, please let me know via GitHub issues, pull requests, or more informally by emailing me at geoffrey@scheller.com.